Katie Porter: Toxic workplace allegations

 In January 2023, Politico reported on criticism that Porter was "allegedly a terrible—according to some accounts, abusive and racist—boss."
-The accusations include allegations that she used racist language and "ridiculed people for reporting sexual harassment".

 The Washington Post interviewed eight former employees on condition of anonymity about their experiences working for Porter.
 The staffers described her as domineering and recounted multiple examples of her mistreatment of staffers, including instances where she berated staffers until they cried.
 In response to the allegations that she created a toxic workplace, Porter defended herself on The View in April 2023 by comparing herself to women of color who are discriminated against.

 In October 2025, a video of an online interview from July 2021 between then-Energy Secretary Jennifer Granholm and Porter resurfaced.
-In the background, one of Porter's employees appeared and Porter shouted "Get out of my fucking shot!".
+In the background, one of Porter's employees appeared and Porter shouted "Get out of my fucking shot!"
+After the video resurfaced, Porter stated that "what I did to the staffer was wrong."
+She also claimed that she apologized to the staffer and thanked her for the correction.